sfjchen/jon-fun/DEPLOYMENT.md

 ### Build failures?
 1. Check `npm run build` locally
 2. Review Vercel build logs
-3. Ensure all dependencies are in `package.json` **and committed to the branch being deployed**
+3. Ensure all dependencies are in `package.json` and committed to main
-4. **Common issue**: Dependencies added on feature branch but not merged to main
-   - Solution: Merge feature branch to main, or ensure dependencies are in the deployed branch

-### Multiple branches confusion?
-- Cursor worktrees create separate branches automatically
-- Always merge worktree branches to main before expecting deployment
-- Check current branch: `git branch`
-- List all branches: `git branch -a`